bmatthewshea/Ruby-Enterprise-Final-Patched/README.md

 A depo that actually has all original files in place and is patched twice:

  1: tcmalloc.cc - https://code.google.com/p/rubyenterpriseedition/issues/detail?id=74

- 2: openssl - removed if/endif (per:)
+ 2: openssl - removed if/endif

+Idea for this is from:
 https://github.com/bacrossland/ruby_enterprise
 (He also commited/pushed with .cvsignore intact.
 So it has missing files in repo - or this seems to be the reason)